 GDF has gathered a broad range of industry participants since its inception in February 2018, with over 200+ Industry community members across the globe all working in and around the crypto asset industry.
-It has held multiple in-person and virtual forums across the world to consult with the industry on its Taxonomy for Cryptographic Assets, and Cryptographic Assets, and Cryptographic Assets, and Code of Conduct and conduct periodic Summits with its membership.
+It has held multiple in-person and virtual forums across the world to consult with the industry on its Taxonomy for Cryptographic Assets, and Cryptoasset Code of Conduct and conducts periodic Summits with its membership.